Best cocktail recipe books

 Once you've got plenty of recipes to start practicing, make sure you're fully equipped to create top-quality drinks at home.
-If you're experimenting with lots of bottles and spirits, display your collection on a bar cart or trolley.
-For perfectly blended cocktails, we've gathered the best cocktail shakers to mix an icy drink in seconds.
-Then, it's time to pick your perfect tipple: we've reviewed the best white rum or dark rum, vodka and whiskies.
+It's time to pick your perfect tipple: we've reviewed the best white rum or dark rum, vodka and whiskies.
 If gin is your drink of choice, choose between citrus, pink or classic gins – or even have a go at making your own homemade gin.

 Best cocktail and wine books at a glance

 - Best easy-use cocktail book: The Spirits by Richard Godwin, £8.72

 - Best for forgotten gems: The Savoy Cocktail Book by Harry Craddock, £11.63